 Communications; Email Address Collection.
 In order to receive certain communications from us, such as responses to user inquiries, you will be required to submit your email address to us.
 You may also provide your email address to us in order to receive news even if you do not sign up for an account.
 Any non-Service related email you receive from us will include an unsubscribe link that will allow you to opt-out of receiving future emails.

 User Content.
-The Service may allow you to post or submit comments or other information, such as in response to our blog content (www.rvdigitalmarketing.co.uk/blog) (“User Content”).
+The Service may allow you to post or submit comments or other information, such as in response to our content (www.cybersecurityassociation.co.uk/articles) (“User Content”).
 We may use User Content to improve the Service and we may save User Content or other content you post indefinitely.

 Automatically Collected Information.
 Similar to other websites, we may collect some information automatically from you and store it in log files.
 This collection may include, but is not limited to: your domain name and host for Internet access, the Internet address of the site from which you came, the date and time of your access, your computer’s IP address and information about its operating system, browser, and host, the date and time you access the Service and the pages you visit.
 We collect this non-identifying information in order to help diagnose problems and to administer the Service.
 We also use it to help identify you and to gather broad demographic information.
 We may automatically collect information using various mechanisms, including but not limited to cookies and pixels.

 “Pixels” are tiny graphics with a unique identifier that are used to track the online movements of web users.
 Unlike cookies, which are stored on a computer’s hard drive, pixels are small graphics that are about the size of the period at the end of the sentence that are embedded invisibly on web pages or in HTML-based emails.
 Our third-party analytics providers may place pixels on the Site that track what other websites you visit (both before and after visiting the Site).
 Our third-party analytics providers use information obtained from pixels to help us improve our business and the Service.
 We do not control the use of pixels by third parties.